AndroidPillars/Flutter/CHAPTER-1.md

 - We can check the warnings through clicking Dart Analysis at Bottom menu.
 - For Creating new project in Visual Studio Code -> Command palette -> Flutter: New Project
 - In Android Studio -> VCS -> Local History -> Show History where we can revert to the previous changes.
+- Name Suggestions in Android Studio -> Right Click -> Spelling -> Save 'any name' to project-level dictionary.

 # Documentation References